Community Interpreting and ‘Connecting’ @ REAP

 3. REAP invoices you for sessional ‘jobs’ or ‘bookings’.

-Invoices are according to timesheets signed by a member of your staff as evidence that the job was done, with start and end times, which the interpreter then sends to REAP.
-Invoices include a schedule of jobs done, dates, times, length, which key contact etc.
+Invoices are according to timesheets signed by a member of your staff as evidence that the job was done, with start and end times, which the interpreter or Connector then sends to REAP.
+(Other arrangements can be made.)
+Invoices are sent monthly in arrears, include a schedule of jobs done, dates, times, length, which key contact etc.